mechatroner/vscode_rainbow_csv/README.md

 ### Main features

-* Highlight columns in *.csv and *.tsv in different rainbow colors.
+* Highlight columns in *.csv and *.tsv (tab-separated values) in different rainbow colors.
 * Provide info about column on mouse hover.
 * Automatic consistency check for csv files (CSVLint).